kishwarshafin/pepper/docs/PEPPER_variant_calling.md

 |   GRCh37  | GIAB v3.3.2 |  HG004 |  ~75-85x |  SNV | 0.996939 |  0.996764 | 0.996852 |

 ## How to run
 We have combined all of the steps to run sequentially using one script.
-You can run the pipeline on your CPU-only or GPU machines.
+You can run the pipeline on your CPU-only or GPU machines using the command-line instructions provided here.
+Please see [Quickstart](#Quickstart) section or [HG002 chr20 case-study](#HG002-chr20-case-study) which provides example datasets.

 #### Running on a CPU-only machine (Whole genome run)
 Running the variant calling pipeline is as simple as: